mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 This is a project aimed at filling my musical blindspots, favoring albums I haven't heard before.
 With that said, there are certainly albums on this list that I've listened to countless (n) times.
 Anyway...

 ## 3/16 Richard D. James Album - Aphex Twin
-* 4th or 5th Listen:
+* 4th or 5th Listen: Pretty good

 I can't help but think that I found this album pretty inacessible on the first listen.
 After three or four more over the course of the last few years, I think I'm sold. *4* opens the album and goddamn what an opener - the drum machine, the melody that feels like an electric eel working its way through a computer.
 The sounds and textures feel tangible.
 The emotion that is wrung out the circuits that made this album (especially on *Girl/Boy*) - palpable.
 Strangely, with the highlights so bright, there is a sense of filler.
 That is, filler that will almost certainly win me over in the years to come.
 Bravo Richard D. James, bravo.